-Choosing A Real Estate Appraiser
+Choosing the Right Real Estate Appraiser in Southwest Florida

 Verify Licensure and Certification

-• Confirm the appraiser holds a State Certified Residential or State Certified General license for your property type.
-Trainee licenses indicate less experience and require you to interview their supervising appraiser to confirm their credentials as well.
+Ensure the appraiser holds a State Certified Residential or State Certified General license appropriate for your property type.

 Evaluate Education and Training